PseudoDevs/IamGhost/abcmd10.md

-Last updated: 2024-04-05 09:51:18
+Last updated: 2024-04-05 09:51:51
-Random Quote: Since when do vegans eat fried chicken? - Hank Schrader
+Random Quote: I pray for a glimpse of Azor Ahai, and R'hllor shows me only Snow.  -  Melisandre